andreadidio98/CPP_VU/index.md

 layout: default
 ---

-Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](./another-page.html).

-The Sections of this page which end with (EXTRA) are **NOT** essential for passing the course, however they do give a greater insight on the C++ language, and might help you in future courses.
+The Sections of this page marked as *(EXTRA)* are **NOT** essential for passing the course, however they do give a greater insight on the C++ language, and might help you in future courses.
 Students who are not interested in going the "extra mile" can safely ignore these sections.

-There should be whitespace between paragraphs.

-There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.

 # Module 1